What is RESTful API?

 In the case of Kong, the API gateway can run in front of any RESTful API and uses plugins to add new services and extend its functionality.
-The Kong admin dashboard itself is a RESTful API and can be used to configure the plugins that have been installed.
+The Kong Admin API is itself a RESTful API and can be used to configure plugins that have been installed.
+Kong Enterprise also includes a dashboard GUI for managing the admin API.
 This internal admin API gives full control over your Kong installation — and as such, should always be kept secured against unauthorized public access.
-One option is to loop access to the Kong API back through Kong itself to serve as a proxy for access control, IP restrictions and authentication, highlighting the incredible flexibility and ingenious functionality that RESTful APIs can achieve.

 REST has been called “the language of the internet” in a TechTarget definition, and it’s not hard to see why.
 As cloud computing deployments continue to increase, REST allows the development of web services that can communicate seamlessly with the cloud and is used by the biggest online brands including Google, Amazon and social networks like Twitter.

 Six constraints define a RESTful system — these are not limitations in the sense of reducing the potential of REST, but rather they are guidelines that establish certain expectations that should always be true of a RESTful system.
 Working within these constraints ensures that the benefits of a RESTful system are achieved, including simplicity, scalability and overall performance.